erik/rust-statsd/README.md

   -h --help               Show usage information --graphite host[:port]  Enable the graphite backend.
 Port will default to 2003 if not specified.
   --console               Enable console output.
+  --port port             Have the statsd server listen on this UDP port.
+Defaults to 8125.
+  --admin-port port       Have the admin server listen on this TCP port.
+Defaults to 8126.
 ```

 ### Backends